A BANNER YEAR

 The Warrior and Lady Warrior basketball teams’ success continued beyond their league championships.
 They both went on to become district champions as well.
 The Lady Warriors fell just four points shy of claiming the Division III regional championship against Purcell Marian.
 The boys’ basketball team earned a spot in the state championship game, falling to Cleveland Heights Lutheran East with a final score of 61-56.

 It stands to reason that behind all of the Warriors sports teams’ successes this year is strong leadership, both from coaches and players.
 In fact, six WC coaches were recognized for their dedication and hard work, receiving the conference “Coach of the Year” award (Dan Roads for boys soccer, Chelsea Meyers for volleyball, Kevin Weakley for boys basketball, Jason Dawson for girls basketball, Matt Hamilton for girls bowling, and Tim Kraynak for baseball).
-As for student leadership, so far this year, an impressive eight Warrior athletes received the top conference honor of “Player of the Year” in their respective sports (Riley Myers—girls soccer, Tyler Kindberg—boys soccer, Liv Fenstermaker—volleyball, Rena So—girls golf, Katherine Weakley—girls basketball, DJ Moore—boys basketball, Carson Houston—diving, Hope Nyland—girls bowling).
+As for student leadership, an impressive eight Warrior athletes received the top conference honor of “Player of the Year” in their respective sports (Riley Myers—girls soccer, Tyler Kindberg—boys soccer, Liv Fenstermaker—volleyball, Rena So—girls golf, Katherine Weakley—girls basketball, DJ Moore—boys basketball, Carson Houston—diving, Hope Nyland—girls bowling).

 WC Athletic Director Kevin Weakley explains that one remarkable aspect of this year’s success is that it is more than just one or two standout students or teams—there have been many talented, committed Warrior athletes across all of the school’s sports.
 In addition to the eight “Player of the Year” awards earned by Warriors, 36 Warriors were named first-team all-league athletes.
 Twenty-three more Warriors earned second-team all-league honors, and another 23 students were recognized with all-league honorable mentions.
-Fourteen Warriors also were recognized with all-state honors.
+Nineteen Warriors also were recognized with all-state honors.

 Many of these accomplished students who have been leading the way are members of WC’s class of 2021.
 Six of the “Player of the Year” recipients are graduating seniors.
 Out of 87 seniors, 57 participated in a sport this year.
 And these athletes do not show signs of slowing down.
 An astonishing 22% (compared to the national average of 3-4%) of WC’s class of 2021 have signed commitments to compete in their respective sports at the collegiate level.
 That is 20 Warriors who will join the ranks of college athletes in basketball, bowling, baseball, diving, soccer, and tennis.